 We will compile your medical expenses and determine your income losses if your injuries prevent you from working for an extended time or leave you unable to work.
 We may use a financial planner to estimate your future medical care costs and lifestyle adaptation expenses.
 We will prepare a claim which reflects the full extent of your losses and present it to the insurance company representing the at-fault motorist.

 The State of Alabama requires that drivers yield the right-of-way when a pedestrian is in a designated crosswalk on the same half of the road as the vehicle or close enough to the lane to constitute a danger.
-Pedestrians must yield the right-of-way to vehicles when crossing at an unmarked crosswalk at an intersection or outside of a marked crosswalk.
+Pedestrians must yield the right-of-way to vehicles and bicycles when crossing at an unmarked crosswalk at an intersection or outside of a marked crosswalk.

 Many pedestrian accidents are caused by motorists who are distracted or who are simply not looking out for pedestrians in a crosswalk.
 Distracted driving could include texting and driving, eating or putting on makeup.
 If the at-fault driver is driving while intoxicated, pedestrians may be injured.